 Upon arriving at the market it is a great idea to do a full sweep to get a sense of what each vendor offers and try to take note of any sellers of interest.
 Some markets even have a vendor map or layout that visitors can highlight, yet even what seems like the most chaotic places may have aisle and/or stall numbers to find the vendor again.
 Another valuable reason to make a brief sweep of a place is that, especially in East Asia, shop owners really want to make the sale and so they often promise better prices.
 With this in mind you can return with that amount in mind and negotiate from a much better point.
 Whether simply browsing or with a specific item in mind to purchase, it is important to note the vendors that seem to offer reasonable prices and also good quality.
 Places such as Thailand or Bali are notorious for their comical rip offs, such as Adidogs for Adidas and Balibong for Billabongs.
 There are also other items that may be cheaply made, however, for every bad quality find there is a gem.
 It is useful to highlight those vendors that advertise handmade, as often factories try to cost cut with inexpensive materials.
 Therefore, look at the quality of the cloth, the stitching, metal over plastic, so that you do not get fooled into paying a high price for a cheap item with a short life.

 In regard to not being duped, negotiating or bartering is part of the process and is expected.
 Do not fall for the naive tourist trap of paying the first offered amount or what is listed on the actual item as, depending on the vendor, this can be astronomical.
 Depending on the merchandise, many times the vendor hikes up the price anywhere from £5 to £500 to catch unsuspecting foreigners.
-For example, a foreigner could be offered a ‘deal’ for 2 Ray Ban sunglasses or a Canada Goose Jacket and think they are getting a bargain because it is much more expensive in their home country, when in reality these items are not authentic at all and in reality are worth only £4 when the vendor charges £50.
+For example, a foreigner could be offered a ‘deal’ for 2 Ray Ban sunglasses and think they are getting a bargain because it is much more expensive in their home country, when in reality these items are not authentic at all and in reality are worth only £4 when the vendor charges £50.
 Being unfamiliar with local currency is another pitfall and/or not understanding the exchange amount.
 Places like Thailand or Bali are notorious for the amount of zeros in their money and misreading an extra zero or more can easily have you spending more.

 Those with the travel bug love interesting and exotic finds in these marketplaces as it is part of the experience of a new culture.
 To get in the travel mood, a jetsetter often watching travel movies or reads books or even plays online games.
 For instance, there are many online casino sites that have travel or adventure themed slot games to explore.
 Online slots like Microgaming’s ‘Jungle Jim: El Dorado’ with Aztec Ruins, Yggdrasil’s ‘Penguin City’ for the energy of a bustling Asian food market, or Pragmatic Play’s ‘Chilli Heat’ for a Mexican fiesta.
 These online games are also great as mobile slots and have a simple grid of 5 reels, often 3 to 4 rows, a set number of payways, and many different features and bonuses that offer exciting rewards.
 A similar thrill can be felt when getting the best deal at the market.